Tag Archives: emotional self-regulation

 They adjusted their appraisal of the less attractive stickers, judging these prizes as more appealing.

-In contrast, four year olds discarded stickers rather than bolstering the value of the stickers they had.
+In contrast, four year olds discarded stickers rather than bolstering the value of the stickers.

 Aesop

-These differences suggest that children learn to rationalize by age six and this strategy persists among adults, found Stanford’s Elliot Aronson and the U.S. Army’s Judson Mills.
+These differences suggest that children learn to rationalize by age six and continue using this strategy into adulthood, and validated by Stanford’s Elliot Aronson and the U.S. Army’s Judson Mills.

 Their studies validated Aesop‘s observation of “sweet lemons” and “sour grapes” in the well-known fable The Fox and the Grapes.

-To check errors in inferring preference and rationalization from this type of study, UCLA’s Johanna M. Jarcho and Matthew D. Lieberman with Elliot T. Berkman of University of Oregon conducted fMRIs while participants completed decisions to test attitude change linked to cognitive dissonance.
+To evaluate a possible relationship between cognitive dissonance and rationalization, UCLA’s Johanna M. Jarcho and Matthew D. Lieberman with Elliot T. Berkman of University of Oregon conducted fMRIs while participants responded to measures of attitude change linked to cognitive dissonance.

 Joanna Jarcho